BrianJomo/Insurance-website-project/README.md

 + [Authors Info](#author-Info)

 ## Description
 <p>This is  a modern website for an insurance company.
-It contains buttons, pictures, and a menu among many other modern website features .</p>
+It contains buttons, pictures, and a menu among many other modern website features.
+It is also responsive, it can be used on a desktop and a mobile phone .</p>

 ## Installation
 <p>To gain acess to this website click on this link: https://brianjomo.github.io/Insurance-website-project/ </p>